iovisor/iovisor-ovn/iomodules/dhcp/README.md

 # DHCP Server IOModule

-This module implements a basic version of a DHCP server.
+This module implements a basic version of a DHCP server in user space.

 ## API